-If the board is using a national exam, how is the board involved in its development, scoring, communicates with NBPME and others but is not directly involved in NBPME procedures.
+• If the board is using a national exam, how is the board involved in its development, scoring, analysis, and administration?

+BPM has a DCA contract with the National Board of Podiatric Medicine Examiners (NBPME), which develops, scores, analyzes and administers the national licensing exam, the American Podiatric Medical Licensing Examination (APMLE) Parts I, II and III.
+The Board monitors and communicates with NBPME and others but is not directly involved in NBPME procedures.
 NBPME changed the name of the exam to APMLE this year.
-It was previously known as NBPME Parts I, II,
+It was previously known as NBPME Parts I, II, and III.